Hyperion (Simmons novel)

 Hyperion is a 1989 science fiction novel by American author Dan Simmons.
 The first book of his Hyperion Cantos series, it won the Hugo Award for best novel.
-The plot of the novel features multiple time-lines and is told from the point of view of many characters.
+The plot of the novel features multiple time-lines and is told from the points of view of many characters.
 It follows a similar structure to The Canterbury Tales by Geoffrey Chaucer.
-A framing narrative serves as a means to present the tales of a group of pilgrims sent to Hyperion's Time Tombs, to make a request of the Shrike, a metallic creature that is said to grant one wish to each pilgrim.
+A framing narrative serves as a means to present the tales of a group of pilgrims sent to Hyperion's Time Tombs, to make a request of the Shrike, a metallic creature that is said to grant a wish to one pilgrim in the group.
 The story is continued in The Fall of Hyperion, published in 1990.

 Plot

 Background

 In c.
 2732, the Hegemony of Man comprises hundreds of planets connected by farcaster portals.
 The Hegemony maintains an uneasy alliance with the TechnoCore, a civilization of AIs.
 Modified humans known as Ousters live in space stations between stars and are engaged in conflict with the Hegemony.

 Numerous "Outback" planets have no farcasters and cannot be accessed without incurring significant time dilation.
 One of these planets is Hyperion, home to structures known as the Time Tombs, which are moving backwards in time and guarded by a legendary creature known as the Shrike.
 On the eve of an Ouster invasion of Hyperion, a final pilgrimage to the Time Tombs has been organized.
 The pilgrims decide that they will each tell their tale of how they were chosen for the pilgrimage.